[miktam — preface]

 As it does, value shifts toward:

 This is not entirely new.
-But it is becoming operationally real.
+But it is becoming operationally real, and the evidence is now measurable rather than theoretical.

 The trade-off between privacy and capability is no longer absolute.